Configuration: Overview

 Property files

 ChordPro also provides support for PRP files.
-These were an early attempt at providing easier maintainble configs.
+These were an early attempt at providing easier maintainable configs.
 PRP files have a number of shortcomings, in particular with regard to array data.
 Although still supported, please use the newer RRJSON format instead.
 As you may have noticed this is very close to the PRP format.
 The main difference is that non-trivial strings must be quoted.
 For example, in PRP:

 toc.title : Table of Contents